LTLUTUO/Baltimore-Fire-Department-Salary-Linear-Regression-Analysis/README.md

 * GROSS: Employee's actual earned income from Baltimore City government Here is a preview of the original data from the website
 ![Alt Text](Screen_Shots_for_Step_By_Step_Excel_Manipulation/Original_Data_Labels.png)

+I will demonstrate the steps for making the first chart and analysis below.
 ## Step 1 - Data Cleaning
 ### DESCR Column
 First, I cleaned the DESCR column to remove the department subcategory numbers so that we can filter departments by name only.
 I used `Flash Fill Function` in Excel 2016 to auto separate the department names.